nickcam/FlareClusterLayer/README.md

 Support for both for 3.x and 4.x arcgis js apis.

-Note: The latest version won't work with arcgis v4.x less than 4.2.
-There's a 4.0, and 4.1 branch in this repo where you can get to the code that works for those versions.
+Note: The latest version won't work with arcgis v4.x less than v4.4.
+There are branches in this repo where you can get to the code that works for older versions.

 ## Features